S.R. Lakha

+S. R. Lakha, IAS (Retd), is the former Vice Chancellor of Gautam Buddha University.

 Career

 His appointment as Chairman of the Uttar Pradesh Public Service Commission was challenged in the High Court, which filed a public interest litigation (PIL).
 His appointment led the Mayawati government to face criticism for favoring Dalits for high-profile positions.

 Controversy

 Bahujan Samaj Party founder Kanshi Ram accused S. R. Lakha and his brother of corruption.
 Deceased Member of Parliament Satnam Singh Kainth demanded a CBI inquiry into the charges.